vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/4_saMpradAya-prakriyA-bhAgaH/31_shiShyakRtyAdhikAraH.md

 OF GURUS:

 When the s'ishja hands over the great wealth of the truths contained in the gist of the three mysteries (mantras) thus acquired lig binn (from his cichuirga) to one who, as pointed ont in an earlier chapter, has been found fit for it, he should impart instruction first on the succession of ichiryas and reveal also his gratitude (to them) and the sacredness of those truths.
-As an example are quoted the words of the Brahmarishi Sri Parasara to Bhagavan Maitreya:-- " Brahma, born of the lotus, the grand father of all, first gave instruction to great sages like Daksbu at their request, In that same way was the instruction imparted by them to King Purukutsa on the banks of the Narbada.
+As an example are quoted the words of the Brahmarishi Sri Parāśara to Bhagavan Maitreya:-- " Brahma, born of the lotus, the grand father of all, first gave instruction to great sages like Daksbu at their request, In that same way was the instruction imparted by them to King Purukutsa on the banks of the Narbada.
 He banded it over to Sarasvata and by Sarasvata was it imparted to me".
 When the

 -----· ·---- ---- --- (NOTE\* SRI RAMA) 12.
 Vishvaksena Sambita

 14. Tiruvoymozhi: 2-7-8 13.
 Rāmayana: Blakanda: 19-2 15.
-Viṣṇupurana.
+Viṣṇupurāṇa.
 1-2-8-9.

 --